In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Make the sauce; finish cooking the steaks

-To the pan with the steaks, stir in the bagna càuda sauce base, half the parsley, and 1 tablespoon [2 TBL] ghee or butter (from your pantry), if using, and cook, spooning the sauce over the steaks, until fragrant and heated through and the steaks are medium-rare, 1 to 2 minutes.
+To the pan with the steaks, stir in the bagna càuda sauce base, half the parsley, and 1 tablespoon [2 TBL] ghee or butter (from your pantry), if using.
+Cook, spooning the sauce over the steaks, until fragrant and heated through and the steaks are medium-rare, 1 to 2 minutes.
 Remove from the heat and season the sauce to taste with salt and pepper.

-Transfer the cooked steaks to a cutting board to rest for 5 minutes.
+Transfer the cooked steaks to a cutting board to rest for 5 minutes; set aside the sauce in the pan for serving.
 Cut the steaks into ½-inch-thick slices.
-Set aside the sauce in the pan for serving.
 While the steaks and sauce are cooking, prepare the vegetables.

 Prep and cook the vegetables